MonoGame/MonoGame/Documentation/riemer_2d_5_rotation.md

 ![Cannons](images/Riemer/2DSeries1/cannons.jpg "Cannons")

-Next chapter we’ll learn how we can read in keyboard input, so we can adjust the angles while our program is running!
+Next chapter we'll learn how we can read in keyboard input, so we can adjust the angles while our program is running!

 The code so far: